La Raspa

-La Raspa originated in Veracruz is a dance often performed during celebrations and at dance schools.
-The name may be derived from the Old Germanic verb "raspere", meaning "to grate upon".
+La Raspa is a Mexican dance often performed during celebrations and at dance schools.
+Originating in Veracruz, the name may be derived from the Old Germanic verb "raspere", meaning "to grate upon".
 It either referred to the way the ratchet-like sound of the Güiro is produced by rubbing a scraper over its indentations or to the scratching movements – similar to a scraping chicken – the dancers perform during the folk dance.
 The Mexican Hat Dance is a combination of two tunes: Jarabe Tapatío and La Raspa.